top of page

 She broke into tears and screamed, “How do you think I am?
 My father just died!
 How do you think I am?”

 That set me back a bit.
 I then realized that the inane question “How are you?” is stupid.
-I have actually erased it from my greeting to a grieving person.
+I have erased it from my greeting to a grieving person.
 Now I say things like, “I’m here for you.”
 Or “I’m so sorry.”
 Or a hug.
 But not, “How are you?”

 When my husband Bill, after 12 years of marriage, died suddenly, I was a mess for more than a year.
-I heard some really idiotic statements to me.
+I heard some idiotic statements to me.

 • “You’re used to living alone so you’ll be OK.”